-The Orient-Institut Istanbul (in particular the research field “Human, Medicine and Society” led by Dr. Melike Şahinol) is collaborating as research partner on the research project “Digital Health Data between Social Inclusion and Social Robustness” (original title: “Digitale Vulnerabilität zwischen Inklusion und sozialer Robustheit.
+The Orient-Institut Istanbul (in particular the research field “Human, Medicine and Society” led by Dr. Melike Şahinol) is collaborating as research partner on the research project “Digital Health Data between Empowerment and New Barriers” (original title: “Digitale Vulnerabilität zwischen Inklusion und sozialer Robustheit.
 Diversitätssensitive und risikoethische Abschätzung digitaler Selbstvermessung”) submitted by Prof. Dr. Stefan Selke at the University of Applied Sciences Furtwangen and approved at the end of 2017 by the Federal Ministry of Health.
-The project investigates how technologies of digital self-measurement (pedometer, fitness tracker, smartwatches, health apps) are embedded in social processes.
-The current trend is characterized by the fact that these applications should motivate users to work independently, preventively and actively on the positive development of their own health.
-Another research question is related to possible new forms of discrimination against vulnerable groups, for example people with chronical deseases or children.

 Based on it’s expertise in Turkey, the Orient-Institut Istanbul will focus in particular on the different normative frameworks of digital self-measurement in Turkey and the ethical criteria derived from an intercultural perspective.
 The question of under which circumstances self and voluntarily collected digital data become a social stratifying good and which individual and societal effects are associated with it, is particularly relevant.